awsdocs/aws-lambda-developer-guide/doc_source/images-test.md

    curl -XPOST "http://localhost:9000/2015-03-31/functions/function/invocations" -d '{}'.
    ```

-   This command invokes the function running in the container image and returns a response\.
+   This command invokes the Lambda function running in the container image and returns a response\.

 ## Build RIE into your base image<a name="images-test-alternative"></a>